mmshivesh/termle/README.md

 ## Future Improvements

 [ ] Dependency-less mode

-[ ] Automatically use the inbuilt system dictionary
+[ ] Automatically use the in-built system dictionary